neo4j/graphql/docs/rfcs/rfc-024-unwind-create.md

 # Proposed solution

-Alternatively, `UNWIND` can be used to improve performance for batch create.
+`UNWIND` can be used to improve performance for batch create.
 This performance improvement has already been verified:

 ```cypher
 UNWIND [{title: $this0_title}, {title: $this1_title}] as batch